Rangpur Town Hall: History

 The plan to establish a theatre in Rangpur was first propagated by the RDA in 1885.
 Later on, in 1891 a piece of land was donated at the heart of the city by the then landlord of Kakina and the official initiatives were taken instantly.
 In 1896, the piece of land was handed over to the RDA by the Secretary of State for India.
 The first play organized here was the play "Sharmishtha(1859)" by Michael Madhusudan Dutt.
 But according to another source, the first play organized here was the "Kulinkulsworboswo"(1854) by Ramnarayan Tarkaratna.
 This town hall campus also has one of the oldest libraries in the entire Indian subcontinent, the Rangpur Public Library (estb.
 1854).
 This campus also was home to the first ever branch of "Bangiya Sahitya Parishad" outside of Kolkata, the then capital of British India named Rangpur Shahitya Parishad.
 This campus also has one of the earliest and unique "Shaheed Minars" in Bangladesh commemorating the sacrifices of people martyred during the Language Movement on the streets of Rangpur in 1952.
 This town hall was used as a "concentration camp" and torture cell for by the Pakistan Army against the resisting Bengali freedom fighters and innocent mass of Rangpur in 1971.
 Now the whole campus contains two of the Rangpur's premium libraries- the Public Library and the District Library, the Shahid Minar and the regional "Shilpakala Academy" (Arts Academy) of Rangpur.
 The current building was built in 1913.

+The Town Hall premise which also includes the Rangpur Martyrs Memorial, has been one of the hotbeds of anti-fascist July Revolution of 2024.
+The entire mass of the city, led by the Gen Z, gathered in the town hall and the adjacent area in protest immediately after the martyrdom of Abu Sayed on the 16th of July.
+The protest continued until the 5th of August and alike 1952, 1969 and 1980s, the Town Hall again appeared as a hallmark of rebellion for this city with long history of rebellions, revolutions and movements.